All You Need to know about

 Guitars

 Almost all musical instruments have several varieties, but guitars have perhaps the most subtypes.
 In their classical form, they are plucked stringed instruments used in almost all musical genres.
-It is believed that the closest analog of the modern guitar appeared in the Middle Ages in Spain, and from there, it came to America.
+It is believed that the closest analogue of the modern guitar appeared in the Middle Ages in Spain, and from there, it came to America.

 Acoustic Guitar